Skip to main content

 TURNS-ON-ITSELF

-A Samsung dishwasher that powers on or starts a cycle without user input has a control board relay stuck in the closed position, a touchpad membrane sending phantom key presses, or a Delay Start cycle that was inadvertently activated.
-On Samsung DW80R models with smart home connectivity, a scheduled cycle or app-triggered command from the SmartThings app is also a possible cause.
+A Samsung dishwasher that powers on without anyone touching it has a control board relay that's stuck closed, a touchpad membrane sending phantom key presses, or a Delay Start that got bumped accidentally.
+On Wi-Fi models, a SmartThings schedule or remote app command is another common culprit that's easy to miss.

 UNLOCK